Crossing the Chasm by Geoffrey Moore

 The key is to discriminate between account penetration and account development.
 The latter is a more predictable, less remarkable, longer-abiding achievement.
 Compensation here should reward such things as longevity of the relationship, customer satisfaction, and predictability of revenue stream.
 It should be spread out over time and not clumped into dramatic payments.
 Because there is high value associated with the intangibles of the ongoing customer relationship, much of it can be based on an objectives-based formula rather than pure revenue attainment.
 If equity is part of the compensation strategy for the firm as a whole, it is reasonable component here as well, provided it is doled out slowly, with the larger portions coming at the end of the program, to reward stability of service.
 Overall, however, since this is not a high-risk role, it should not be a high-reward one, either.

-By contrast, compensation for account penertration by a pioneer salesperson should have the opposite characteristics.
-It should provide the bulk of its rewards immediately, in recognition of a signle key achievement — winning the account.
+By contrast, compensation for account penetration by a pioneer salesperson should have the opposite characteristics.
+It should provide the bulk of its rewards immediately, in recognition of a single key achievement — winning the account.
 This is an extraordinary event, one that few can accomplish, and it is critical to determining the firm's long-term future.
 It is an extraordinarily high-risk endeavor, with the odds stacked heavily against the salesperson.
 It therefore deserves extraordinary compensation.
 On the other hand, if it was achieved by promising more than anyone can deliver, perhaps even more than anyone really knew, then that is not behavior we want to reward.
 So, although we would like the compensation to be front-loaded, there must also be a reality check built into the process.
 Because the pioneer salesperson will be moving on, we do not want an extended compensation program, and thus equity, for example, is an inappropriate vehicle.

 Compensating developers.
 Very early employees can point with accuracy to the notion that they created a large part of the core product.
 Thus, should that product become a mainstream market hit, they feel they should get a major share of the gains.
 The fact is, they don't, and the truth is, bluntly, they don't deserve it, either.
 Mainstream success, as we have argued at length, is a function of the whole product, not the core product, and that is a very large team effort indeed.